Distracted Driving Risks Are Not Limited to Cell Phones

 Anything that takes your eyes and your attention away from the road is a distraction and increases your risk of causing an accident.
 Eating, changing radio stations, fixing your hair or makeup in the mirror, or picking up something from the floor of your car are just as distracted as checking your phone.
 You can still get a traffic ticket for driving mistakes you make because of distractions unrelated to your cell phone.

 Reach Out to Us Today for Help

-No matter what distraction caused the other driver to crash into your car, a Campbell distracted driving accident lawyer can help you recover damages for your financial losses, such as medical bills and income that you lost as a result of the accident.
+No matter what distraction caused the other driver to crash into your car, a San Jose distracted driving accident lawyer can help you recover damages for your financial losses, such as medical bills and income that you lost as a result of the accident.
 Contact Solution Now Law Firm for a consultation on your case.